deton57/oke-labs/oke-rancher/readme.md

 3. [Install Wordpress app from Rancher catalog and manage it](wp.md)

-Our apps are up and running, let's monitor them.
+Our apps are up and running, let's monitor the Kubernetes cluster, and see the workloads.

 4. [Monitoring the cluster and the app](mon.md)